Animal lovers who possess a creative, entrepreneurial spirit may be barking up the right tree by starting a pet store

 If you do open your own pet shop, you will want to become an expert in marketing a small business.
 You may actually have an edge over the big fish in this area, because owners of small pet stores have the opportunity to get more creative.
 You’re also in a great position to forge a deeper, more personal connection with your core audience, which can set you apart and establish your own unique brand.
 Above all, evaluate what might help distinguish your business from others in your area, and come up with ways to capitalize on that.

 Establishing a Brand

-When starting a business, it’s especially important to establish a brand.
+When starting a business, it’s especially important to solidify a strong identity for your brand.
 One of the first rules is to come up with a memorable business name.
-So it’s a good idea to put a lot of thought into your pet store’s name.
-With this kind of business, you can have a lot of fun doing so.
+It’s a good idea to put a lot of thought into your pet store’s name and with this kind of business, you can have a lot of fun doing so.

 Getting a Lease